-All members are non-executive, the majority of whom (including the Chair) meet independence requirements.
+All of the members are non-executive directors and possess the requisites of independence.
 As it currently stands, the Committee has the required number of members with the specific requisites of professional competence required by both the Supervisory Provisions and the Governance Code.